Michael Jordan: Legacy

-Jordan's talent was clear from his first NBA season; by November 1984, he was being compared to Julius Erving.
+Jordan's talent was clear from his first NBA season; by October 1984, he was being compared to Julius Erving.
 Larry Bird said that rookie Jordan was the best player he ever saw, and that Jordan was "one of a kind", and comparable to Wayne Gretzky as an athlete.
 In his first game in Madison Square Garden against the New York Knicks, Jordan received a near minute-long standing ovation.
 After Jordan established the single game playoff record of 63 points against the Boston Celtics on April 20, 1986, Bird described him as "God disguised as Michael Jordan".

 Jordan led the NBA in scoring in 10 seasons (NBA record) and tied Wilt Chamberlain's record of seven consecutive scoring titles.
 Jordan was a fixture of the NBA All-Defensive First Team, making the roster nine times (NBA record shared with Gary Payton, Kevin Garnett, and Kobe Bryant).
-He also holds the top career regular season and playoff scoring averages of 30.1 and 33.4 ppg, respectively.
+He also holds the records for career regular season scoring average (30.1 points per game) and career playoff scoring average (33.4 points per game).
+Jordan was the outright leading scorer across both teams in 36 of the 37 playoff series of his career (97.3%).
+(Note: The only exception was his first-ever playoff series, when Terry Cummings of the Milwaukee Bucks outscored him 118–117 in the first round of the 1985 NBA playoffs.)
 By 1998, the season of his Finals-winning shot against the Jazz, he was well known throughout the league as a clutch performer.
 In the regular season, Jordan was the Bulls' primary threat in the final seconds of a close game and in the playoffs; he would always ask for the ball at crunch time.
 Jordan's total of 5,987 points in the playoffs is the second-highest among NBA career playoff scoring leaders.
-He scored 32,292 points in the regular season, placing him fifth on the NBA all-time scoring list behind LeBron James, Kareem Abdul-Jabbar, Karl Malone, and Bryant.
+He scored 32,292 points in the regular season, placing him sixth on the NBA all-time scoring list behind LeBron James, Kareem Abdul-Jabbar, Karl Malone, Bryant, and Kevin Durant.

 With five regular season MVPs (tied for second place with Bill Russell—only Abdul-Jabbar has won more, with six), six Finals MVPs (NBA record), and three NBA All-Star Game MVPs, Jordan is among the most decorated players in NBA history.
 He finished among the top three in regular season MVP voting 10 times.
 Jordan was named one of the 50 Greatest Players in NBA History in 1996, and selected to the NBA 75th Anniversary Team in 2021.
-He is one of only eight players in history to achieve the basketball Triple Crown—winning an NCAA championship, an NBA championship, and an Olympic gold medal (doing so twice with the 1984 and 1992 U.S. men's basketball teams).
-Since 1976, the year of the ABA–NBA merger, Jordan and Pippen are the only two players to win six NBA Finals playing for one team.
+He is one of only eight players in history to achieve the basketball Triple Crown—winning an NCAA championship, an NBA championship, and an Olympic gold medal.
 In the All-Star Game fan ballot, Jordan received the most votes nine times.

 "There's Michael Jordan and then there is the rest of us."